ferreiratiago/js-wtf/iife.md

 ### Why?
 The big difference here is that we are dealing with `function expressions`.

-When our parser reaches our unitary operator `!` it expects an expression after it.
+When our parser reaches our unary operator `!` it expects an expression after it.

-Because we have a `function expression` followed by parens our function would be executed (thereby logging `Hello World`) and the result used for the unitary operator `!`.
+Because we have a `function expression` followed by parens our function would be executed (thereby logging `Hello World`) and the result used for the unary operator `!`.

 Although we don't need to wrap our function inside parens (this is because our parser is already expecting an expression), it's still a good idea to use them.
 Such parens will typically indicate that the function expression is to be executed immediately.
 Also, it is a good convention.